Solicitations - C-THAN

 C-THAN was funded in 2018 for a five-year period by the National Institute of Biomedical Imaging and Bioengineering (NIBIB) Point-of-Care Technologies Research Network (POCTRN), Fogarty International Center (FIC) and the Office of AIDS Research.
 C-THAN’s mission is to support the development and facilitate commercialization of a pipeline of POCT designed to meet the clinical needs of people who live with HIV/AIDS in LMIC.

-HIV disproportionately impacts LMICs with the heaviest burden in sub-Saharan Africa.
-In 2017, 71% of people living with HIV/AIDS (PLWHA), 65% of new HIV infections and 75% of HIV-related deaths were from this region of the world.
-C-THAN was founded to support the development of vital POCT specifically designed for patient management of PLWHA in LMICs with emphasis on the diagnostic needs of sub-Saharan Africa.
-To improve care retention and clinical outcome for PLWHA, we need to use the most powerful robust and cost-effective tools available including highly sensitive and specific field-ready diagnostics.
-Adding services for HIV related co-morbidities such as POC tests for tuberculosis, hepatitis and AIDS-associated cancers through the same clinic network could improve outcomes and potentially reduce costs.
+HIV disproportionately impacts low- and middle-income countries (LMICs) with the heaviest burden in sub-Saharan Africa.
+In 2019, 67% of people living with HIV/AIDS (PLWHA), 57% of new HIV infections and 64% of HIV-related deaths were from this region of the world.
+The Center for Innovation in Point-of-Care Technologies for HIV/AIDS at Northwestern University (C-THAN) was founded to support the development of vital point-of-care technologies (POCT) specifically designed for patient management of PLWHA in LMICs with emphasis on the diagnostic needs of sub-Saharan Africa.

 Design requirements for POCTs